gasech/hyprland-dots/README.md

 ```

 ### Hyprland and Dependencies
-Please read this before installing if you are using a [Nvidia GPU](https://wiki.hyprland.org/Nvidia/)

 This installation is going to take a while depending on your system.

 | Type | Package(s) |